GiannisHaralabopoulos/Lexicon/README.md

 # Pure Emotion Lexicon

-This lexicon is a collection of terms and annotations, as described in xxx publication.
+This lexicon is a collection of terms and annotations, as described in https://arxiv.org/abs/1710.04203.

 ## **Header description**